malus-security/ios-ui-exerciser/README_new_iPhone_test.md

 ### Script Description

-The script gets the XML source code and starts parsing the hierarchy for XCUIElementTypeButton elements.
-It then taps every buttons found and creates a dictionary a.k.a a rough overview of the application under test.
+The script gets the XML source code and starts parsing the hierarchy for XCUIElementTypeStaticText elements.
+It then taps every button found and creates a dictionary a.k.a a rough overview of the application under test.

 The script selects an interest class to get all the elements from an application's page.
 It then sequentially goes through each of them and tries tapping, taking into account screen changes.
-The current goal is to go through as many screens s possible and to create a dictionary, a rough overview of the application under test.
+The current goal is to go through as many screens as possible and to create a dictionary, a rough overview of the application under test.

 The dictionary structure is as follows: